 The Religious Emblem Awards and Activity programs target a specific age range to help scouts learn about their Catholic faith.
 All programs are designed to support and complement the catechetical efforts of Catholic parishes and schools.
 Religious emblem programs have a specific workbook to assist the scout and a minimum time period assigned.
 Please see below for specific program requirements.
 Please note that some programs must be taught by a certified Religious Emblem Counselor.
-Click here for more information on becoming a Religious Emblem Counselor.
+Please see the Application Instructions and the Intent to Begin forms before beginning any program instruction.

-When a scout has completed the requirements for a religious emblem, award or activity, please click here to complete submit a request for the award.
+When a scout has completed the requirements for a religious emblem, award or activity, please click here to complete and submit a request for the award.
 To complete the request, scouts must also email their completed application to [email protected].

 The AHG Catholic Faith Awards were created for Catholic American Heritage Girls to learn more about their faith and develop a stronger relationship with Christ.
 The Catholic Faith Awards were developed for each of the AHG Program Levels.
 In each Level girls will gain a greater understanding of the AHG Oath, Mission, and Creed.
 The materials for these awards will be available late summer.
 Each AHG Catholic Faith Award Program is divided into Segments: one Segment for each year of the Level.

-Click here for more information on the program or visit the AHG National Catholic Committee site.
+Click here for more information on the program or visit the AHG National Catholic Committeesite.
 Upon completion of a Faith Award, please click here for further instructions on how to submit payment and the completed application form.

 Guides Catholic Tenderhearts through an awareness of who they are as children of God in the family of the Catholic Church.
 Girls will learn about the Holy Mass, sacraments, traditions, and history of the Catholic Church with fun hands-on activities.